NetComposer/nkservice/doc/api_intro.md

 ## Events

 There is an special type of request called **event**.
 An event is identical to any other request, but the `cmd` field is `"event"`.
+All defined classes (included `core`) must support events.
 Events must be answered immediately, with `"result": "ok"` and no `data` field, since no response data is expected.

 All received events have the following fields in the `data` field of the request:

 Field|Sample|Comment
 ---|---|---
-class|"media"|Subsystem or plugin sending the event. type|"stop"|Event type.
-Each class can send a supported set of _event types_ obj|"session"|Object or subsystem belonging to the class sending the event. obj_id|"5179b729-367c-e79c-0399-38c9862f00d9"|Specific instance of the object class this event refers to. service|"myservice"|Optionally, if the event is sent from a different service, the sending service is included
+class|"media"|Class sending the event (client or server) type|"stop"|Event type.
+Each class supports set of _event types_ obj|"session"|Object class or subsystem belonging to the class sending the event. obj_id|"5179b729-367c-e79c-0399-38c9862f00d9"|Specific instance of the object class this event refers to. service|"myservice"|Optionally, if the event is sent from a different service, the sending service is included.

 ### Subscriptions

 Clients connecting to an external API server published by an specific service can subscribe to receive specific events.

-The core system and any started plugin can send several types of events.
+The core system and any attached plugin can send several types of events.
 All clients subscribed to the _class_, _type_, _obj_ and _obj_id_ of the event will receive it.
 Clients can also subscribe to groups of events using a wildcard definition, for example:

 ```js
 {